Ultra-high-rate detection of entangled photon pairs: Discussion

 We demonstrated high-rate detection of time-bin entangled photon pairs.
 Although our system achieves a significant improvement over previous works, the coincidence rate remains slower compared to conventional one-way, weak cohererent laser based quantum communication systems.
 To further enhance the performance, several improvements can be considered.

 A straightforward approach is to reduce the timing jitter of the single-photon detectors.
 Since the SNSPDs used in this work exhibit a timing jitter of approximately 30 ps, it is in principle possible to operate with a pulse repetition rate of 10-20 GHz.
 The SFQ circuit itself can support frequencies exceeding 10-20 GHz\cite{1363670318436564608}.
 However, the SFQ circuit design for generating the output signal and the current low-noise amplifier used to boost the output signal from the SFQ circuit cannot sustain such high count rates.
 A possible solution is to upgrade these design and components to handle faster signals.
 Another promising improvement is the incorporation of a constant fraction discriminator (CFD) into the time interval analyzer (TIA)\cite{Chen:13}.
 At present, we use simple threshold-based discrimination via a comparator.
 In the high-count-rate regime, the amplitude of the electrical signals from the SNSPD system fluctuates due to bandwidth limitations in the readout circuit.
 This leads to timing uncertainty known as the ``time walk'' effect.
 CFDs can mitigate this issue by providing amplitude-independent timing discrimination, improving the overall timing resolution and accuracy of detection.
+Other approaches have also been proposed, such as calibration methods that exploit the correlation between detection-event delays and the elapsed time between pulses\cite{10.1063/5.0129147}.

-Based on the analysis described in Appendix \ref{secB}, if the jitter is completely suppressed, the average photon-pair number per pulse can be increased to 0.17, achieving a visibility greater than 70.7\%.
+Based on the analysis described in Section \ref{subsec22}, if the jitter is completely suppressed, the average number of photon pairs per pulse can be increased to 0.17, achieving a visibility greater than 70.7\%.
 However, this corresponds to only a factor of 1.8, resulting in an estimated coincidence count rate of 5.76 Mcps.
 The accidental coincidences arising from multi-photon emissions limit this rate.
 To further enhance the coincidence rate, it is necessary to increase the clock frequency of the photon-pair source.
+Furthermore, if the dead time were completely negligible, the saturation factor in Eq. \ref{eq5-1} would be eliminated.
+In that case, the coincidence rate in Fig. \ref{Fig-TPI}(b) would increase linearly and is expected to reach 4.3 Mcps for $\mu_{c} =0.094$.